nal-epfl/git-cheat-sheet/README.md

 * `[push] default = matching`: Push only the current branch to the remote, instead of pushing ALL local branches.
 * `[credential] helper = cache`: Store passwords for 10 hours.
 Otherwise you have to type it in every time.

 You should really use a git-aware terminal prompt.
 There are many options especially for shells such as zsh.
-Search the web for something like "custom shell prompt git" or use [this one](https://gitlab.com/snippets/16785).
+Search the web for something like "custom shell prompt git" or use [zshrc](zshrc).

 # Basic operations